 The Office of Cybersecurity, along with the Cash Management team within the Division of Business Services – Accounting Services Unit, will conduct an annual formal risk assessment.
 Departments may be asked to participate in the formal risk assessment discussion.
 The risk assessment will identify vulnerabilities and the potential impact to PCI compliance.
 The likelihood and impact of the threats will be scored, ranked, and prioritized.
 All threats will be addressed with mitigation tasks, timelines, and/or acceptance statements.
 Documentation will be maintained from the output of the risk assessment exercise.

-In the event of a breach or suspected breach of security, the department or unit must immediately report the incident following the IT Incident Reporting and Response Procedures.
-If the suspected activity involves computers (hacking, unauthorized access, etc.), immediately notify the DoIT Help Desk.
+In the event of a breach or suspected breach of security, the department or unit must immediately report the incident following the Incident Reporting and Response Procedures.
+If the suspected activity involves computers (hacking, unauthorized access, etc.), immediately notify the DolT Help Desk.

 If the merchant account is no longer needed, a merchant may close its account by contacting Cash Management at pci-help@bussvc@wisc.edu.
 Confirmation from the divisional business representative will be needed as authorization to close the account.
 Payment card machines that are no longer needed should be returned to Cash Management at 21 N. Park Street, Suite 5301.

-Failure to meet the requirements outlined in this policy will result in suspension of the physical and, if appropriate, electronic payment capability of the non-compliant merchant(s).
-In the event of a breach or violation of the PCI DSS, the payment card brands may assess penalties to UW–Madison’s bank which will likely then be passed on to UW–Madison.
+Failure to meet the requirements outlined in this policy will result in suspension of the physical and, if appropriate, electronic payment capability of the non-compliant merchant(s) 3031.C PCI Non-Compliance Procedure.
+In the event of a breach or violation of the PCI DSS, the payment card brands may assess penalties to UW-Madison's bank which will likely then be passed on to UW-Madison.
 Any fines and assessments imposed will be the responsibility of the compromised merchant.
 A one-time penalty of up to $500,000 per card brand per breach can be assessed as well as ongoing monthly penalties thereafter until compliance is achieved.

 Persons in violation of this policy are subject to sanctions including loss of computer or network access privileges, disciplinary action, suspension and termination of employment, as well as legal action.
 Some violations may constitute criminal offenses under local, state, or federal laws.
 UW–Madison will carry out its responsibility to report such violations to the appropriate authorities.